Eigenvalues of minimal Cantor systems: Introduction

-This problem for different subclasses of minimal Cantor systems of finite topological rank has been considered since the pioneer works of Dekking \cite{dekking} and Host \cite{host}.
-There, it has been stated that eigenvalues of primitive substitution dynamical systems are always associated to continuous eigenfunctions, thus the maximal equicontinuous and measure-theoretical Kronecker factors coincide.
-Implicitly, both works give conditions to be an eigenvalue, however the complete characterisation of eigenvalues for substitution dynamical systems was given in \cite{ferenczimauduitnogueira}.
-Later, necessary and sufficient conditions to characterise continuous and measurable eigenvalues of linearly recurrent minimal Cantor systems are provided in \cite{lr} and \cite{necesariasuficiente}.
+Some problems addressed in this article for different subclasses of minimal Cantor systems of finite topological rank has been considered since the pioneering work of Dekking \cite{dekking} and Host \cite{host}.
+There, it was stated that measurable eigenvalues of primitive substitution dynamical systems are always associated to continuous eigenfunctions, thus the maximal equicontinuous and measure theoretical Kronecker factors coincide.
+Implicitly, both works give conditions to be a measurable eigenvalue; however, the complete characterization of eigenvalues for substitution dynamical systems was given in \cite{ferenczimauduitnogueira}.
+Later, necessary and sufficient conditions to characterize continuous and measurable eigenvalues of linearly recurrent minimal Cantor systems were provided in \cite{lr} and \cite{necesariasuficiente}.
 These conditions are very effective and rely on the combinatorial data carried by the Bratteli-Vershik representations.
-Even if linearly recurrent systems are natural from the symbolic dynamics point of view (see \cite{du1,du2}), this class could be considered ``small'', meaning that in many classical examples, like interval exchange transformations, only a few maps have a symbolic representation of this kind.
-In fact, beyond other very particular features of the Cantor representations of concrete systems, most of them are of finite topological rank and not linearly recurrent.
+Even if linearly recurrent systems are natural from the symbolic dynamics point of view (see \cite{du1,du2}), this class could be considered ``small'', meaning that in many classical cases, like interval exchange transformations, only a few maps have a symbolic representation of this kind.
+In fact, most of them are of finite topological rank and not linearly recurrent.
 There are few general results concerning eigenvalues of minimal Cantor systems of finite topological rank.
-Some conditions either necessary or sufficient are given for being topological or measurable eigenvalues in \cite{rangofinito} and a detailed study of eigenvalues of Toeplitz systems of finite topological rank was recently given in \cite{dfm}.
+Some preliminary results are given in \cite{rangofinito} and a detailed study of eigenvalues of Toeplitz systems of finite topological rank is given in \cite{dfm}.
 This last work motivates the ideas of the current work.